STS-95: Anomalies

 The drag chute door detached and fell from the orbiter at main engine ignition.
 There was some concern that the drag chute could deploy prematurely prior to touchdown, and the decision was made not to use the chute during landing rollout.
 Wheel brakes and speedbrakes were sufficient to bring Discovery to a stop on Runway 33 at the Shuttle Landing Facility.

 An RCS leak venting from a thruster on the left-hand OMS pod was observed in orbit.
 An isolation valve was used to disable the jet.
 Attitude control was maintained by system redundancy; there were 44 jets located around the orbiter.

 Inaugural HDTV broadcast

-The American Advanced Television Systems Committee (ATSC) HDTV system had its public launch during the live coverage of the lift-off.
+The Advanced Television Systems Committee (ATSC) provided live coverage of the lift-off as the public launch of the high-definition television system in the United States.
 The signal was transmitted coast-to-coast, and was seen by the public in science centers, and other public theaters specially equipped to receive and display the broadcast.
-The broadcast was made possible by the Harris Corporation, which sponsored the equipment necessary for transmitting and receiving the broadcast.
-The broadcast was hosted by former CBS News anchor Walter Cronkite, and former Gemini/Apollo-era astronaut Pete Conrad.
+The Harris Corporation provided the equipment necessary for transmitting and receiving the broadcast.
+The coverage was hosted by former CBS News anchor Walter Cronkite, and former Gemini/Apollo-era astronaut Pete Conrad.